 Buying bottled water for use at home increases the amount of plastic and waste in your home.

 If you don’t want to drink tap water, then buy your mineral or spring water in glass bottles and recycle or reuse it after use.
 Alternatively, you may install commercial water purification systems at home and in your workplace to eliminate the need to buy bottled water.

 8. Stop Buying Plastic Bags At Supermarkets

 Certain countries have legislation against plastic shopping and produce bags, but most countries are not there yet.

 Therefore, make it a law in your home always to use non-plastic bags.

-Reusable cloth bags are an excellent replacement.
+Reusable bags are an excellent replacement.

 9. Carry Your Own Shopping Bag